 GrowNYC’s Healthy Exchange Project provides the framework for making healthy, regional food accessible to all New Yorkers by overseeing GrowNYC’s work to promote and accept SNAP/EBT.
 Health Bucks, the Farmers Market Nutrition Program (FMNP) Checks, WIC Vegetable and Fruit Checks, and Greenmarket Bucks.

 EBT cards are accepted at more markets than ever before!
 Find out which Greenmarkets accept EBT.

 By accepting EBT payments at Greenmarkets, GrowNYC aims to provide all shoppers with access to fresh, local, nutritious food from the farmers market.
 Thanks to continued funding from the New York City Council, almost every 50 Greenmarket now accepts EBT.
-In 2015, EBT cards could be used at 52 Greenmarkets, up from only three markets in 2005.
-EBT sales in 2015 exceeded $918,000, and in some markets, daily EBT sales reached close to $6,000.
+In 2016, EBT cards could be used at over 50 Greenmarkets.
+EBT sales in 2016 exceeded $1,000,000, and in some markets, daily EBT sales reached close to $6,000.
 EBT has become a critical supplement to farmers who depend on these markets for survival, as some farmers reported that EBT sales comprise 25% to 50% of their total income.
 EBT can be used at the Greenmarkets to purchase anything edible, including food producing plants and seeds.

 EBT, along with the Federal Farmers Market Nutrition Program, WIC Vegetable and Fruit Checks, and the NYC Department of Health and Mental Hygienes Health Buck Program, helps ensure that all New Yorkers have access to nutritious and fresh products grown on family farms in the New York region.
 Learn how to use EBT, WIC and FMNP at Greenmarket.